 Situated on the banks of the river Ilek, Aktobe is a young, fast-growing city fueled by oil and gas exploration.
 There is little to see or do in the city for tourists, but it’s an interesting case study in how Kazakhstan is trying to create new cities, much like Astana and Khorgos.
-Aktobe is expected to reach 1 million citizens in 2030 (less than 400 000 at the time of writing).
+Aktobe is expected to reach 1 million citizens in 2030 (less than 400,000 10 years earlier).

 The administrative region of Aktobe is vast, reaching from the foothills of the Ural mountains on the Russian border all the way to the Kyzylkum desert of Karakalpakstan.
 In between lies a sea of grass.

 The sea metaphor is deliberate.
-Millions of years ago the Tethys sea covered this land; its remnants today (oil, gas, mineral riches, out-of-place mountains, fossil remains) lure both investors and tourists.
+Millions of years ago the Tethys sea covered this land; its remnants today are oil, gas, mineral riches, out-of-place mountains and other fossils.

 Strewn across the hungry plains are mausoleums that remind of a time before Russian power, when Kazakh khans and batyrs held sway.
-Agrotourism is not developed yet, but that should not stop you from wandering into a village to encounter the real steppe life of Kazakhstan’s livestock farmers – you are bound to find a warm, if very surprised welcome.
+Agrotourism will never be a thing here, but that should not stop you from wandering into a village to encounter the real steppe life of Kazakhstan’s livestock farmers – you are bound to find a warm, if very surprised welcome.

 Before the arrival of Russian power in the region, the Kazakh Little Horde ruled the territory of modern-day Aktobe region.
 Famous rulers of medieval times are Eset Batyr and Abulkhair Khan.

 As most other cities on the Russo-Kazakh border, Aktobe started its life as a Russian military fortress, on the strategic confluence of the Kargala and Ilek rivers, along the Kazaly-Orenburg caravan route.
 With the arrival of a railway connection on the Orenburg-Tashkent line, Aktobe grew in importance.